softmaterialslab/nanoconfinement-md/docs/nanohub_deployment.md

 ```

-## Rapptureizing a tool
+## From Code to App via Rappture
-The following workflow explains how to generate a GUI for your application using a XML file and write a wrapper script to pass the input parameters to your program from the rappture GUI and to pass the output from your program to rappture GUI.
+The following workflow explains how to generate a GUI for your application using an XML file and writing a wrapper script.
+The wrapper script enables the passing of the input parameters to your program from the rappture GUI and the transfer of the output from your program to the rappture GUI.

 ### GUI Rendering
 * Rappture allows you to render a GUI using a XML file (tool.xml).